William Weinert, Director

 The chorus has presented a wide spectrum of repertoire, ranging from masterworks of Bach, Beethoven, and Handel to Rochester premiers of works by Christopher Rouse, Dominick Argento, and Leonard Bernstein.
 Recent performances have included the Britten War Requiem, Beethoven’s Missa Solemnis, and the Vaughan Williams Sea Symphony.
 The chorus has appeared with numerous distinguished conductors, including David Zinman, Robert Shaw, Gerard Schwarz, Jerzy Semkow, and Christopher Seaman, and is a founding member of the Greater Rochester Choral Consortium.

 Since 1994, William Weinert has served as Professor Conducting and Director of Choral Activities at the Eastman School of Music, where he conducts the Eastman-Rochester Chorus and the Eastman Chorale, and supervises students in the graduate programs in choral conducting.
 He also serves as music director of Voices, Rochester’s professional chamber chorus.

 The Eastman-Rochester Chorus is open to all singers in the Western New York community by audition.
 In keeping with the motto on the façade of the Eastman Theatre – “For the Enrichment of Community Life”— there is no membership fee.

+Regular Tuesday evening rehearsals, 7:30-9:45 PM.
+Auditions are held by appointment.
+No prepared solo is required.
 For more audition information and an appointment call 585-274-1444 or email firstname.lastname@example.org.

 → Keep up to date with all of our choral ensembles: http://www.erchoirs.org